LiteLDev/LeviOptimize/README.md

   - `maxPushTimes`: Sets a limit on the number of times entities can be pushed per tick, with `-1` indicating this limit is disabled by default.
 Adjust carefully to avoid negatively impacting gameplay.

+  - `unlimitedPlayerPush`: No longer limit the pushes related to players, and it is only effect when the `maxPushTimes` is enabled.

 ## Contributing

 We welcome questions, issues, and PRs.
 Feel free to contribute by: